The Basics - Required Equipment

 - Footwear: Turf shoes designed for field hockey include structured protection around the front of the foot to prevent injuries from a hard-hit ball.
 While soccer cleats or turf shoes are acceptable on most fields, they may not offer as much protection from an errant ball.
 Some athletes also prefer to wear trail running shoes for their light weight and ease of dynamic movement.

-- This Amazon List includes some of our favorite products.
+- Favorites: This Amazon List includes some of our favorite products.

 Personal Gear